f5devcentral/f5-agility-labs-big-iq/docs/class1/lab1.rst

 1. From within the LAMP server RDP/noVNC session, logon on **BIG-IQ** as **paula** *(paula\\paula)* by opening a browser and go to: ``https://10.1.1.4`` or directly via the TMUI as shown above.
+Paula represents an App owner.
+Note that the logout buttom is in the upper right-hand corner of the UI.

 2. In the **Applications** page click on **Create** to create an Application Service